gvegayon/documentation-public/project_filesystem.md

 ### Where should I make the data migration?

-On hpc-transfer, hpc-transfer is recently upgraded with new hardware and new 40GB links, it can migrate data in and out much faster than login nodes.
+Migrate data on hpc-transfer, which has been recently upgraded with new hardware and new 40GB links, it can migrate data in and out much faster than login nodes.
 Please note, regenerating data is much faster than copying around data.
-So if you have a large custom python or R installtion under /staging, don't copy that but just re-install from scratch under /scratch.
+So if you have a large custom Python or R installtion under /staging, do not copy that but just re-install from scratch under /scratch.

 ## Backups

 There are no backups for either /scratch or /staging.
 Please keep additional copies of your important data to prevent accidental data loss.
-(If your PhD thesis relies on your data, keep at least tripple copies.)
+(If your PhD thesis relies on your data, keep at least three copies.)

 ## Installing software

-Installing software on staging and scratch should be as easy as installing it to your project directory.
-However, there are some special cases.
+Installing software on /staging and /scratch should be as easy as installing it to your project directory.
+However, there are some special cases where it is more difficult.
 If you require further assistance, please contact us at hpc@usc.edu.

 ### Python